One More Shot

 "One More Shot" is the second single taken from GRRR!, the 50th anniversary compilation album by the Rolling Stones.
 It was premiered on BBC Radio 6 Music on 8 November 2012.
 The song marks the first time that Mick Jagger, Keith Richards, Charlie Watts and Ronnie Wood had been in the studio together for seven years, since the recording of their last album, A Bigger Bang.
 An official audio video was released on YouTube the same day.
 On 9 January 2013, "One More Shot" was released as a single on iTunes packaged with a remix of the song done by Jeff Bhasker.

-The song charted at No. 74 on the UK Airplay Chart, No. 13 on the Billboard Heritage Rock in 2013.
+The song charted at No. 13 on the Billboard Heritage Rock in 2013.